 - An estimated 10–15 people per million are affected every year, with the vast majority being women (about 70 percent).
 Besides being more common in women than in men, Cushing’s disease is most often diagnosed in young to middle-aged adults between 25–40 years old.

 - Many people suffering from Cushing’s disease are often misdiagnosed or sent from specialist to specialist, without a concrete answer for what’s causing their symptoms.
-They might be brushed off by their doctors or simply told to “diet and lose weight” in order to feel better.
-One reason that’s true is because the symptoms of Cushing’s disease can be explained by a host of other disorders.
 The problem is that misunderstandings about Cushing’s disease can further increase anxiety, self-blame and chronic stress, which only worsens the underlying issue.

 - One of the biggest signs of Cushing’s disease is unexplained weight gain.
 The average weight gain in patients with Cushing’s is 55 pounds.